bitsofcotton/NAND/README.md

 Natural simpler compiler which code with natural simpler comments and licenses on a file.
 Aims to add one of a code stack s.t. small code amount on both compiler/library with comment connected (ideally one can read whole easily) bases on not the latest but a modern C compiler.
 This repository pefer explicit description.

-We trust randtools optimizer strong, so we focus only the simple enough implementation.
+We trust randtools optimizer strong, so we focus only the simple enough implementation even including infinite loop.

-# Syntax freeze.
+# Syntax concrete (remains how to specify block without \\ nor :).
 * load (name :)? (uri|path.path...)(.type|.function)
 * * import once.
 * def name : definition : "comment" : "license"